annefried/annefried.github.io/_posts/2023-11-30-thesis_extreme_classification.md

 ---
-title: 'Thesis Opportunity: Extreme Classification for Digital Humanities'
+title: 'Bachelor/Master Thesis Opportunity: Extreme Classification for Digital Humanities'
 date: 2023-11-30
 permalink: /posts/2023-11-30-thesis_extreme_classification
 tags:
   - thesis_opportunity
 ---

-# Bachelor/Master Thesis Opportunity: Extreme Classification for Digital Humanities
+Are you fascinated by the crossroads of machine learning and human culture?
+Work with us on a Bachelor/Master Thesis that delves into Extreme Classification—a nuanced approach to handling complex datasets in the realm of Digital Humanities.

+#
 Are you fascinated by the crossroads of machine learning and human culture?
 Work with us on a Bachelor/Master Thesis that delves into Extreme Classification—a nuanced approach to handling complex datasets in the realm of Digital Humanities.

 ## The Challenge